Ann-Mari Thomassen: Biography

 After primary school in Trondenes, she attended high school in Harstad and Narvik (1980–1985).
 She completed her education as a teacher at the University of Tromsø (1995), specializing in Sámi (1996).
-Since 1995, Thomassen has taught in Skånland and Tjelsund.
+Since 1995, Thomassen has taught in Skånland Municipality and in the neighboring Tjeldsund Municipality.
 In 1989, she became a committee member of the Sámi association Inna ja Biras, serving as its leader from 1992 to 1994.
 She also serves on a number of other boards and committees, including the Sandstrand School Choir, Stuornjárgga Sámiid Duodji, the Santor sports association and the Bygdeutviklingsselskap building development company.

 Thomassen lives with her partner Sten Jakob Olsen.
-She has four children: Tom (1986), Henrik (1994), Maja (1998) and Sina (1999).
+She has four children: Tom (1986), Henrik (1994), Maja (1998), and Sina (1999).
 She is fluent in Sámi and Norwegian.